 This follows the UK’s 2019 introduction of the Contingent Reimbursement Model (CRM) voluntary code which defines when and how victims should be reimbursed by banks, the reimbursement rate for fraud losses has risen from 20% to an estimated 45%.
 UK banks have also stepped up their efforts to warn consumers about scams on their apps and online banking sites, which is raising the level of consumer awareness and alertness.

-Both the Consumer Finance Bureau Protection (CFBP) and the Financial Conduct Authority (FCA) have noted that they are going to focus their attention on FinTech’s and digital banks, which is an indication that global regulators are realizing that to tackle scams, the full ecosystem needs to be considered.
-As stated by the FCA, “There cannot be a trade-off between easy account opening and robust financial crime controls.”
+Both the Consumer Finance Bureau Protection (CFBP) and the UK Financial Conduct Authority (FCA) are devoting more attention to fintechs and digital banks – an indication that global regulators realize that to tackle scams, the full ecosystem needs to be considered.

 Scams may be damaging to the victims, but they are also damaging to the financial institution if they are mandated to reimburse all victims.
 It is therefore in a bank’s best interest to invest in technology to harden its defenses and strike back against scams.

-“Layered defense” has long been a best practice strategy for business organizations defending against cyber attackers trying to penetrate their networks.
+“Layered defense” has long been a best-practice strategy for business organizations defending against cyber attackers trying to penetrate their networks.
 The same concept holds true for bank fraud prevention measures: layering additional methods of scam detection and prevention improves results.

 The most successful scam detection and prevention results are being achieved by the banks that leverage this contextual approach.
-Benefits include:

 • Faster hidden risk detection by improving detection rates and uncovering previously undetected fraud